Geely EX5

-The Geely EX5, or the Geely Galaxy E5 (吉利银河E5 (Jílì Yínhé E5)) in China, is a battery electric compact crossover SUV produced and manufactured by the Chinese automaker Geely Auto since 2024.
+The Geely EX5, or the Geely Galaxy E5 (吉利银河E5 (Jílì Yínhé E5)) in China, is a battery electric compact SUV produced and manufactured by the Chinese automaker Geely Auto since 2024 and co-developed with Malaysian automaker Proton.

 Debuting in May 2024, it is the second battery electric vehicle within the company's Galaxy product line after the Geely Galaxy E8 sedan.
 It is the first vehicle to be built on Geely's Global Intelligent New Energy Architecture (GEA) platform, a derivative of the company's self-developed Sustainable Experience Architecture (SEA).
 A plug-in hybrid version of the car, the Geely Galaxy Starship 7, was made available since October 2024, featuring a revised styling while retaining some body panels from the former.

-Malaysian automaker Proton, whose has been a subsidiary of Geely since 2017, also marketed and sold the vehicle as the Proton eMas 7 (stylised as e.MAS 7) in Malaysia and select markets since December 2024, as the brand's first battery electric vehicle.
+Proton, which has been a subsidiary of Geely since 2017, also marketed and sold the vehicle as the Proton eMas 7 (stylised as e.MAS 7) in Malaysia and select markets since December 2024, as the brand's first battery electric vehicle.

 Overview

 The vehicle was first revealed with a set of images on 7 May 2024, before debuting in China the following week of that month.
 It went on production in July 2024.
 Chinese sales were commenced on 3 August 2024.
 According to Geely, the Galaxy E5 was the first model to be developed in left-hand drive and right hand-drive simultaneously, indicating a greater focus on export markets.
 The vehicle was developed to compete with the BYD Yuan Plus/Atto 3, by closely approximating its specifications while offering a larger footprint to attract consumers.

 On 2 August 2024, the Galaxy E5 is announced to be sold in Malaysia under the Proton brand as the eMas 7.
 According to Proton, both the eMas 7 and EX5 were developed concurrently, with a total of 230 engineers and designers from Proton involved in the development of both vehicles.
 Proton's CEO, Li Chunrong, stated that the joint development allows for a shorter time to create right-hand drive versions of both vehicles, thereby improving efficiency and sharing costs.

 On 4 September 2024, Geely revealed its export name, the EX5, in a video posted on their YouTube channel, which it made its global debut the following week later in Germany at the 2024 Automechanika Frankfurt, with the company announced their plans to sell the vehicle in several markets such as Norway, Australia, Thailand and Indonesia.

 The vehicle's software adopts the Flyme Auto operating system and Flyme Sound audio system, developed in conjunction with the company-owned Meizu.
 The system is powered by the Dragon Eagle-1 system on a chip (SoC), an automotive SoC produced with a 7 nm process.